aniongithub/warp/examples/async/README.md

 - **Job Queueing and Processing**: Configurable, transparent job queueing and processing with Warp + Plasma
 - **Real-time Notifications**: Configurable delivery of results
 - **Zero code-changes**: Complex async processing hidden behind simple configuration
+- **OpenTelemetry**: This sample also shows how to easily enable OpenTelemetry to get end-to-end traces, even across Warp and Warp.Plasma

 This shows how Warp Gateway can transform any synchronous API into a modern asynchronous system with minimal configuration.